 A Little SparkThere are lots of things that you can customize now with the source code in your hands.
 So how about giving your imagination a tiny little spark, and then you can pump in some more and ignite a fire?

-- Bigger anchors on hover: Currently on hovering on an anchor in a line chart, the tooltip corresponding to that data point is displayed.
-Additionally, you could make the anchor bigger and display a vertical line in the background to clearly mark out the hovered data point.
+- Bigger anchors on hover: Currently hovering on an anchor in a line chart, the tooltip corresponding to that data point is displayed.
+Additionally, you could make the anchor bigger and show a vertical line in the background to mark out the hovered data point.

 Possible Customization: Bigger anchors

 - Slanted labels: Yes, some names can be pretty long.
-So how about being able to add support for slanted labels rather than just the horizontal and vertical labels that are supported now?
+So how about adding support for slanted labels rather than just the horizontal and vertical labels that are supported now?